 Sophomore Scholarship: For continuing students based competitively on college scholastic record.
-Apply using the Sophomore Scholarship Application available on the College website.
+Apply using the Sophomore Scholarship Application available on the College website (www.ldsbc.edu/scholarships/index.htm).
 The student must have earned a minimum of 30 graded semester credit hours.
 Of the 30, a minimum of 12 credit hours must be earned from LDSBC.
 Not counting toward scholarship hours are pre-100 series classes, AP credits, pass/fail grades (unless required), ACT and SAT waivers, challenge exams, and other transcript credits for which no letter grade is recorded.
-Application deadline is June 1 for Fall Semester or November 30 for Winter Semester.
+Application deadline is April 15 for Fall Semester or December 1 for Winter Semester.

-Service Scholarship: For returned missionaries who apply within one year of their honorable release date.
+Service Scholarship: For returned missionaries who apply and attend within one year of their honorable release date.
 Instructions are located on Part 2 of the Admission and Scholarship Application.
 Submit copy of mission release certificate.
-Application deadline is July 31 for Fall Semester or December 1 for Winter Semester.
+Application deadline is July31 for Fall Semester or November 1 for Winter Semester.

-Horizons of Hope Scholarship: For single parents with a dependent child in the home.
+Stella Harris Oaks Horizons of Hope Scholarship: For single parents with a dependent child in the home.
 Apply through the Admissions Office.
+Deadline is July 1 for Fall Semester or December 1 for Winter Semester.